The ABC for Disadvantaged Students

 In order to flourish, students need to feel a sense of belonging.

-Beyond the classroom, our extra-curricular offer enables disadvantaged students to enjoy and excel in a wide range of opportunities that build social capital, a sense of belonging and pride in their achievements.
+Our extra-curricular offer enables students facing disadvantage to participate in a wide range of opportunities that build social capital, as well as social connections, enhancing a sense of belonging.

 Implementation

-If attendance concerns persist, this is escalated, and the Head of Year or Key Stage Leader will work with the student and the family to re-engage with education.
+If attendance concerns persist, this will escalate to oversight and intervention from the Head of Year or Key Stage Leader.

-Attendance Support Plans (ASPs) and support from the Local Authority are implemented.
+Internal Attendance Support Plans (ASPs) and support from external agencies and/or the Local Authority are implemented when attendance concerns persist.

 Implementation